A continuous variable quantum battery with wireless and remote charging: III. Main results

-Most recent research has discussed the situation in which the frequency of the battery resonates with that of the charger~\cite{Downing2023, Downing2024}.
-For example, in a study of two-level spin batteries, the charger's resonance with the two-level system is highlighted to ensure the maximum energy transfer, as mentioned in Ref.~\cite{FZhao2021}.
-Compared to the qubit battery, the continuous variable quantum battery discussed in our model exhibits four new features.
+Most of recent research has investigated the qubit battery in which the frequency of the battery resonates with that of the charger to ensure the maximum energy transfer~\cite{Downing2023, Downing2024, FZhao2021}.
+By comparison, the continuous variable quantum battery discussed in our model exhibit four new features.
 The first feature is that the more ergotropy can be obtained when the frequency of the battery is larger than that of the charger $(\omega_{2}>\omega_{1})$.
-For our model, the maximum value of $E_{e}(t)$ is $4\omega_{1}$ for $\omega _{1}=\omega_{2}$ under only considering the rotating wave coupling.
-The interaction energy $E_{i}(t)$ keeps zero in the whole process of the evolution and the energy of the battery is entirely derived from the charger.
-Fig.~\ref{figure2}(a) demonstrates the evolution of the energies $E_{1}(t)$, $E_{e}(t)$ and $E_{i}(t)$ with time for $\omega_{2}=1.3\omega_{1}$ when only the rotating wave coupling is considered.
+The total energy of the system is defined as zero, with the charger and the battery both in their respective vacuum states.
+For our model, the maximum value of $E_{e}(t)$ is $4\hbar\omega_{1}$ for $\omega _{1}=\omega_{2}$ under only considering the rotating wave coupling when the initial state of the charger is the coherent state $ \hat{\varrho}_{1}(0)=\left\vert \alpha \right\rangle\left\langle \alpha\right\vert$ with $ \alpha=2$.
+The interaction energy $E_{i}(t)$ keeps zero in the whole process of the evolution because there only exists the energy exchange between the battery and the charger.
+Fig.~\ref{figure2}(a) shows the evolution of the energies $E_{1}(t)$, $E_{e}(t)$ and $E_{i}(t)$ with time for $\omega_{2}=1.3\omega_{1}$ when the rotating wave coupling is considered (i.e., $G=-g$).
+The oscillation of $E_{e}(t)$ is completely out of phase with $E_{1}(t)$ and $E_{i}(t)$.
+The negative interaction energy $E_{i}(t)$ demonstrates the attractive coupling between the charger and the battery.
 For $\omega_{2}>\omega_{1}$, the battery can acquire more energy from the system.
-The extra energy is derived from the part of the reduction in the interaction energy.
-The evolution of the battery is faster than that of the charger.
-One photon from the charger cannot form one photon in the battery, resulting in a part of the interaction energy being stored in the battery.
-The larger the battery's frequency, more energy can be extracted from the system.
-But, this does not mean that the battery can obtain an infinite amount of energy if we increase $\omega _{2}$ continuously when the charger's frequency $\omega _{1}$ is fixed.
+Since the energy of the system is conserved, the extra energy is derived from the part of the reduction in the interaction energy.
+One photon from the charger cannot produce one photon in the battery, resulting in a part of the interaction energy is stored in the battery.
+The larger the battery's frequency, the more energy can be extracted from the system.
+But, it does not mean that the battery can obtain an infinite amount of energy if we increase $\omega _{2}$ continuously when the charger's frequency $\omega _{1}$ is fixed.
 In fact, there is an upper limit for $E_{e}(t)$.
-Specifically, the limit is about $7.84\hbar\omega _{1}$ at $\omega_{2}=10^{4}\omega _{1}$ for the specific parameters given in Fig.~\ref{figure2}(a).
-Furthermore, for the system only considering the rotating wave coupling, above $80\%$ of the maximum energy for the battery does not come from the charger but from the interaction energy when $\omega _{2}=6\omega _{1}$ is satisfied.
-The enhancement of charging power (i.e., the derivative of $E_{2}(t)$ with time) can also be realized by increasing $\omega _{2}$, since the increase of the coupling strengthes $|g|$ and $|G|$ enhances the energy transfer between the battery and the charger.
-For $\omega_{2}<\omega_{1}$, the battery's energy is less than $4\omega _{1}$.
-The evolution of the charger is faster than that of the battery, a portion of the charger's energy is stored as the interaction energy, so the energy of the battery will decrease.
+Specifically, the limit is about $7.84\hbar\omega _{1}$ for the parameters given in Fig.~\ref{figure2}(a) except for $\omega_{2}=10^{4}\omega _{1}$.
+Furthermore, for the system only considering the rotating wave coupling, above $80\%$ of the maximum energy for the battery does not come from the charger but the interaction energy when $\omega _{2}=6\omega _{1}$ is satisfied.
+The evolution of the battery is also faster than that of the charger for $\omega_{2}>\omega_{1}$.
+The enhancement of charging power (i.e., the derivative of $E_{2}(t)$ with time) can be realized by increasing $\omega _{2}$, since the increase of the coupling strengthes $|g|$ and $|G|$ accelerates the energy transferring from the charger to the battery.
+For $\omega_{2}<\omega_{1}$, the battery's energy is less than $4\hbar\omega _{1}$.
+The evolution of the charger is faster than that of the battery, a portion of the charger's energy is stored as the interaction energy and the energy of the battery is decreased.